AnanthKarthic/Fiscal-Flow-Application/README.md

 ### Objective

-To develop a client-facing personal finance web application that helps users track income and expenses efficiently, while applying full-stack development skills with Python, Flask, HTML/CSS, and JSON-based data management.
+My team and I were tasked with developing a client-facing personal finance web application that helps users track income and expenses efficiently.
+We learned to apply full-stack development skills using Python, Flask, HTML/CSS, and JSON-based data management.

 ### Skills Learned